peterpeerdeman/peterpeerdeman.github.io/_posts/2015-03-02-force-cache-miss-with-grunt-replace.md

 });
 {% endhighlight %}

-The snippet from `index.html` where the assets are loaded would unsurprisingly look something like:
+The snippet from `index.html` where the assets are loaded would look something like the following snippet:

 {% highlight html %}
 <head>